 When you think of the greatest investors in the history of the stock market, names like Warren Buffett and Benjamin Graham come to mind.
-These legendary investors are proponents of "value" investing, and there is no fundamental analysis metric more associated with value than the price-to-book ratio.
+These legendary investors are proponents of what is known as value investing, and there is no fundamental analysis metric more associated with value than the price-to-book ratio.
 While you may never attain Buffett's wealth, you can become a member of this quiet group that invests in the long game.